ramdevvcu/ramdevvcu.github.io/_talks/2018-04-28-theoretical.md

 layout: post
 icon: fa-book
 ---
-Aga will be giving a talk about Theoretical Computer Science.
+Justin Yirka will be giving a talk about Theoretical Computer Science.
 More details are coming soon.